-Newport News lies along the north shore of the James River, from Skiffe's Creek to the river's mouth at Newport News Point.
-The city's extensive waterfront and close proximity to the harbor of Hampton Roads makes it an ideal location for maritime industries.
+The city’s extensive waterfront and close proximity to the port of Hampton Roads makes it an ideal location for maritime industries.

 Newport News supports a thriving commercial fishing industry.
 The Newport News Seafood Industrial Park is one of the busiest fishing ports on the East Coast.

-The park contains a variety of fishing operations, processors, and maintenance facilities.
+The Seafood Industrial Park contains a variety of fishing operations, processors, and maintenance facilities.
 The bulk of production involves sea scallops. although crabs, oysters, and finfish also pass through the facility.

-For outdoor enthusiasts, the City of Newport News maintains thirty-two city parks.
-Newport News parks feature offer waterfront access, piers for fishing and crabbing, boat launching areas, golf, walking trails, and other resources.
+For outdoor enthusiasts, the City of Newport News maintains dozens of city parks.
+The city’s municipal parks feature waterfront access, piers for fishing and crabbing, boat launching areas, golf, walking trails, and other resources.

 Each year, the city hosts several of the area’s most popular festivals.
 During the warm season, activities include an annual Children’s Festival, World Arts Celebration, Fourth of July Celebration, Summer Wine Festival, and others.

 Held in Autumn, the Newport News Fall Festival of Folklife is one of largest traditional craft shows in the state.
 During the winter season, Hollydazzle and Celebration in Lights attract visitors.

 The city of Newport News is named for Captain Christopher Newport who commanded three ships that the Virginia Company sent to America.